 Grammy-nominated cellist Christine Kim is a versatile freelance artist who has worked with some of the biggest names in today’s industry.
-Christine is based in New York City.
+Christine is based in Los Angeles.

 Christine is a versatile cellist whose talent and sensibility have allowed her to thrive across a diverse musical landscape from art music to hip-hop.